taylorhansen/pokemonshowdown-ai/README.md

 ```

 Based on the [config](/src/config/config.example.ts), runs several games between
-each of the models that were created by `npm run train` in order to determine
+each of the models that were created by differently-configured training runs
-which one is better at the game.
-Useful for experiments to compare models from
+(via `npm run train`), round-robin style, in order to determine which model
-differently-configured training runs.
+performs the best against the others.
 Includes support for a baseline
 randomly-acting model and fixed random seeds.

 ## Running